So, how do you get their attention? By educating, empowering, and entertaining them through demand generation.

 clarity.
 Thought leadership needs to be educational and provocative at times.”

-How to come up with topics for your content
+Come up with topics for your content

 Thought leadership is about speaking on what you know.
 For it to hit the mark, keep the focus on the buyer’s motivations.